• Skip to main content

 If you don’t properly prepare loads before lifting them, you run many risks, including:

-• Damage to product and infrastructure.
+Damage to product and infrastructure.
 A falling load can also damage the product itself.
-Furthermore, it can cause damage to equipment and infrastructure like pallet racking
+Furthermore, it can cause damage to equipment and infrastructure, such as pallet racking.

 How to Properly Prepare a Load